fleetdm/fleet/handbook/company/leadership.md

     - Single doc URL: TODO
      ```

-5. **Confirm intent to offer:** Share the single document (the "interview packet") with the Head of Business Operations via Google Drive.
+5. **Confirm intent to offer:** Share the single document (the "interview packet") with the Head of Digital Experience via Google Drive.
-   - _Share_ this single document with the Head of Business Operations via email.
+   - _Share_ this single document with the Head of Digital Experience via email.
-   - When the Head of Business Operations receives this shared doc in their email with the compiled feedback about the candidate, they will understand that to mean that it is time for Fleet to make an offer to the candidate.
+   - When the Head of Digital Experience receives this shared doc in their email with the compiled feedback about the candidate, they will understand that to mean that it is time for Fleet to make an offer to the candidate.

 ### Making an offer
-After receiving the interview packet, the Head of Business Operations uses the following steps to make an offer:
+After receiving the interview packet, the Head of Digital Experience uses the following steps to make an offer:

 <!-- For future use: some ready-to-go language around rebencharking compensation for cost of living: https://github.com/fleetdm/fleet/pulls/13499 -->
-1. **Prepare the "exit scenarios" spreadsheet:** 🔦 Head of Business Operations [copies the "Exit scenarios (template)"](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy) for the candidate, and renames the copy to e.g. "Exit scenarios for Jane Doe".
+1. **Prepare the "exit scenarios" spreadsheet:** 🌐 Head of Digital Experience [copies the "Exit scenarios (template)"](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy) for the candidate, and renames the copy to e.g. "Exit scenarios for Jane Doe".
    - _Edit the candidate's copy of the exit scenarios spreadsheet_ to reflect the number of shares in ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0), and the spreadsheet will update automatically to reflect their approximate ownership percentage.
      > _**Note:** Don't play with numbers in the exit scenarios spreadsheet.
 The revision history is visible to the candidate, and they might misunderstand._
-2. **Prepare offer:** 🔦 Head of Business Operations [copies "Offer email (template)"](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy) and renames to e.g. "Offer email for Jane Doe".
+2. **Prepare offer:** 🌐 Head of Digital Experience [copies "Offer email (template)"](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy) and renames to e.g. "Offer email for Jane Doe".
 Edit the candidate's copy of the offer email template doc and fill in the missing information:
    - _Benefits:_ If candidate will work outside the US, [change the "Benefits" bullet](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/edit) to reflect what will be included through Fleet's international payroll provider, depending on the candidate's location.
    - _Equity:_ Highlight the number of shares with a link to the candidate's custom "exit scenarios" spreadsheet.
    - _Hand off:_ Share the offer email doc with the [Apprentice to the CEO](https://fleetdm.com/handbook/digital-experience#team).
 3. **Draft email:** 🦿 Apprentice to the CEO drafts the offer email in the CEO's inbox, reviews one more time, and then brings it to their next daily meeting for CEO's approval:
    - To: The candidate's personal email address _(use the email from the CEO interview calendar event)_
-   - Cc: Head of Business Operations _(BizOps will participate in the email thread after the offer is accepted)_
+   - Cc: Head of Digital Experience
    - Subject: "Full time?"
    - Body: _Copy the offer email verbatim from the Google doc into Gmail as the body of the message, formatting and all, then:_
      - _Check all links in offer letter for accuracy (e.g. LinkedIn profile of hiring manager, etc.)_